MargaretAN9/Peggy/README.md

 Program displays (and records) an RGB//B/NDVI(fastie)/NDVI(Jet) quad video.
 Tested with a Raspberry Pi NoIR camera with blue filter.
 Trackbars select gain settings.
 Program opens at zero gain so need to move red/blue gain to .5/.5 to see first images.
 NDVI equations from https://github.com/robintw/RPiNDVI/blob/master/ndvi.py
 Program requires loading colorbars (jetcolorbar.jpg and NDVIcolormap.jpg) posted at https://github.com/MargaretAN9/Peggy

-#### -picmaeramancontrol.py
-Trackbar Picamera manual control program.
-Sets up 2 windows -trackbar window and video quad display showing cmera settings and R, B and RGB components.
-Records video by setting file name, videowriter formet and enabling 'out.write(combined)'.
-Requires opencv2 and picamera, ESC to quit.

 #### -realtimelineRGBintensitydisplay.py
 Displays video image and matplotlib graph. a trackbar is used to select a  vertical video line.
-The plot displays the  image (line)  RGB components and is updated at video frame rates Code was modified from  https://nrsyed.com/2018/02/08/real-time-video-histograms-with-opencv-and-python/ tutorial Apapted for picamera, line intensity analysis and trackbar.
+The plot displays the  image (line)  RGB components and is updated at video frame rates Code was modified from  https://nrsyed.com/2018/02/08/real-time-video-histograms-with-opencv-and-python/ tutorial and papted for picamera with  line intensity analysis and trackbar.
 Press q to quit.

 #### -RGBquad.py
 Imports file and shows RGB quad picture.
 Uses matplotilib w/numpy.